blablatdinov/flake8-final/CONTRIBUTING.md

 6. Run `pytest` again to make sure it is still working
 7. Run `mypy` to ensure that types are correct
 8. Run `flake8` to ensure that style is correct
-9. Run `doc8` to ensure that docs are correct

 ## Other help